camunda-community-hub/awesome-camunda-platform-8/README.md

 *Applications to interact with Zeebe*

-- [Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor) - A lightweight application for monitoring and interacting with Zeebe during development
+- [Simple Monitor](https://github.com/zeebe-io/zeebe-simple-monitor) - A lightweight application for monitoring and interacting with Zeebe during the development
 - [ZeeQS](https://github.com/zeebe-io/zeeqs) - GraphQL query API for aggregated Zeebe data
 - [Modeler](https://github.com/zeebe-io/zeebe-modeler) - Use Zeebe Modeler to model your workflow in a desktop application
 - [zbctl](https://github.com/zeebe-io/zeebe/tree/master/clients/zbctl) - CLI to interact with Zeebe